xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 # will match facility auth, with security level 'warning' or higher
 ```

-What would be filter example?
+What could be a filter example?
 Let's say we want to search **msg** property of the incoming Syslog message, for a specific string and pipe it to the custom file.
 All messages with substring   _pam_unix(crond:session):_  now logged to _ncs-custom.log_

 ```
 :msg, contains, "pam_unix(crond:session)" -/var/log/syslog-ng/ncs-custom.log